 OHB System AG is one of the three leading space companies in Europe.
-It belongs to listed high-tech group OHB SE, where around 2,200 specialists and system engineers work on key European space programs.
-With two strong sites in Bremen and Oberpfaffenhofen near Munich and 35 years of experience, OHB System AG specializes in high-tech solutions for space.
-These include low-orbiting and geostationary satellites for Earth observation, navigation, telecommunications, science and space exploration as well as systems for human space flight, aerial reconnaissance and process control systems.
+It belongs to the listed high-tech group OHB SE, where around 2,400 specialists and system engineers work on key European space programs.
+With two strong sites in Bremen and Oberpfaffenhofen near Munich and more than 35 years of experience, OHB System AG specializes in high-tech solutions for space.
+These include small and medium-sized satellites for Earth observation, navigation, telecommunications, science and space exploration as well as systems for human space flight, aerial reconnaissance and process control systems.